viresh-ratnakar/xlufz/README.md

 # Xlufz

-## A simple PHP script that highlights selected words in a web page.
+## A simple PHP script that highlights selected words in a web page

 ### Author: Viresh Ratnakar